ambergupta1199/Donate-Blood/README.md

 # Donate-Blood
-Online blood bank system using PHP, MySQL, AJAX in which user can donate and search for any nearby donors.
+Online blood bank system using PHP, MySQL, AJAX in which user can register themselves and donate , search for any nearby donors.
 Admin can view all donors and receivers by filtering their locations.

-Also users can reset their password.
+Users can reset their password by getting code on their registered email ID.

 # Requirements